 - The 5:2 diet: This involves consuming only 500-600 calories on two consecutive days per week.
 The remaining five day are for normal eating.
 You might want to consider fasting on the days you don’t need to work or do strenuous activities.

 The main benefit of fasting is weight loss and the various health benefits that follow this.
 If you’re overweight, for example, your heart has to pump harder, making you susceptible to heart disease.
 It’s also common for people who are overweight to have high cholesterol and FBS levels.

-Fasting has a few more benefits in addition to weight loss:
+Fasting, also known as cutting, has a few more benefits in addition to weight loss:

 - It can help lower your heart rate and dilate your blood vessels

 - If you have hypertension, fasting can help lower your blood pressure by thinning your blood

 - Fasting reduces insulin resistance, making it easier for the body to transport glucose

 - It can reduce blood pressure and high cholesterol, leading to a healthier heart